KeystoneDH/2023/_pages/registration.md

 title: registration
 id: hidden
 tags: page
+permalink: /registration
 ---

-Registration for Keystone DH 2021 is free, and includes attendance at all talks and the Keynote, as well as participation in workshops and the digital showcase event.
+Registration for Keystone DH 2022 is free, and includes attendance at all talks and the Keynote, as well as participation in workshops and the digital showcase event.
 Registration will be opened by mid-June.